 Recorded by Joel Robinson at Double Nickels in Tempe, Arizona

-Mastered by Nik Rayne from original single-track stereo tapes
+Edited/mastered by Nik Rayne from original stereo tapes.

 "There's a woozy, heatstroke feel to the band's innovative blend of surf rock, free jazz, mystical drone, and world music.